 Your IT provider should be monitoring the server continuously, not just when something breaks.
 Server monitoring watches disk space, CPU usage, memory, hardware health, and backup status.
 Workstations require maintenance too, but the server gets priority because a server failure affects every user in the practice simultaneously.

 Ekim IT Solutions works exclusively with dental practices.
 We serve New England and New York with on-site support and dental practices nationwide with remote support.
-Security, compliance, and everything in between so you can focus on patients.
+We manage both your server and your workstations as a connected system, not two separate problems, so performance issues and failures get caught before they take your practice offline.